tdimino/tomdimino/README.md

 # An artifact from my early days as a copywriter

-I invite you to visit ["Minoan Mystery"](www.minoanmystery.org) for more recent examples of my work as a Content Designer & Strategist.
+Visit ["Minoan Mystery"](www.minoanmystery.org) for more recent examples of my work as a Content Designer & Strategist.